op2-platforms/op2cad/README.md

 Those Lisp files are highly profiting from version control.
 You may also used thing like XML for library management, VBA, .NET and many more.

-So in reality all the CAD content included in this repository are only support file accessed from on of those text format files and which is delivered as a package.
+So in reality all the CAD content included in this repository is only supporting our code files and delivered as a package to make setup as quick and easy as it can be.

 ## Git Config